evothings/evothings-viewer/README.md

     cordova platform add android
     cordova platform add ios

-Then build using Cordova, this will add plugins first time you build either of:
+Then build using Cordova:

     cordova build android
     cordova build ios

+Plugins will be added automatically first time you add a platform.

-You can edit package.json to configure which plugins you wish to be included.
+You can edit [package.json](package.json) to configure which plugins you wish to be included.
+New plugins are added on next build.

 To clean up the project run (removes platforms and plugins):

     node scripts/clean.js

+You should do clean after having removed plugins from package.json.

 ### Build system overview